 Air Force ROTC is just like any other college course—it has its own admissions requirements.
-And since we offer a wealth of real-world leadership experiences and the opportunity to earn a commission as an Air Force Officer, you will need to meet some additional requirements as you progress from the General Military Course to the Professional Officer Course (POC ).
+Since we offer a wealth of real-world leadership experiences and the opportunity to earn a commission as a Department of the Air Force Officer, you will need to meet some additional requirements as you progress from the General Military Course to the Professional Officer Course (POC ).
 Scholarship applicants and recipients must also meet requirements specific to the scholarship for which they are applying.

 AIR SCIENCE (AS) CLASS

 Each year of the four-year program has one level of Air Science lecture courses.
 Typically, the freshman and sophomore courses are one credit hour each while the junior and senior courses are three credit hours each.

 LEADERSHIP LABORATORY (LLAB)

 Cadets meet once a week for two hours to complete this requirement.
 The lab is broken into two different levels.
 During the lab environment, the General Military Course cadets (freshman and sophomores) are trained by the POC cadets (juniors and seniors) on various topics such as, drill and ceremonies, customs and courtesies, dormitory procedures, small unit tactics, and fellowship.

 The POC cadets plan and execute the required training objectives each week, so their piece of the puzzle takes a vast amount of coordination and discipline.

 Cadets meet two times a week for an hour to meet the PT requirement.
 Physical training is offered three times a week on Monday, Wednesday, and Friday throughout the semester.
 We spend this time preparing/training our bodies to meet and exceed physical fitness standards.
 Workouts are typically dynamic in nature and can include intense levels of both aerobic and anaerobic workouts.